Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Related work

-Prompt-to-prompt~\cite{PromptToPrompt}, another image editing methods based on diffusion models, reconstructs original images via making use of null-text inversion.
+Prompt-to-prompt~\cite{PromptToPrompt}, another image editing method based on diffusion models, reconstructs original images via making use of null-text inversion.
 Null-text inversion successfully reconstructs real images by optimizing the null-text embedding (the embedding for unconditional prediction) at each prediction step.
-All these methods attempt to reconstruct real images by incorporating an optimization process, which typically takes several minutes for editing a single image.
+All these methods attempt to reconstruct real images by incorporating an optimization process, which typically takes several minutes to edit a single image.

 Plug-and-Play~\cite{PlugandPlay} edits a single image without optimization.
 It obtains latent variables corresponding to the input image using DDIM inversion and reconstructs it according to the edited prompt, inserting attention and feature maps to preserve image structures.
-Our inversion method is independent of editing methods, allowing for the freedom to choose an editing method while maintaining a high-quality image structure regardless of the editing method.
+Our inversion method is independent of editing methods, allowing for the freedom to choose an editing method to be combined with, while maintaining a high-quality image structure regardless of the chosen editing method.

 \paragraph{Image reconstruction by diffusion models.} Textual Inversion~\cite{TextInv} and DreamBooth~\cite{DreamBooth} are methods that reconstruct common concepts from a few real images by fine-tuning the model.
 On the other hand, ELITE~\cite{Elite} and Encoder for Tuning (E4T)~\cite{E4T} seek text embeddings that reconstruct real images using an encoder.
-The former ones are aimed at concept acquisition, making them difficult to reconstruct the original image with high fidelity.
+The former ones are aimed at concept acquisition, making them difficult to apply to reconstruction of the original image with high fidelity.
 Although the latter ones require less computation time compared with the former ones, the ease of editing operations is limited, as the corresponding text is not explicitly obtained.

+Some previous works~\cite{cho2023noise, garibi2024renoise} can reconstruct images without optimization in the inference stage.
+To improve reconstruction quality, noise map guidance~\cite{cho2023noise} guides a path of the reverse diffusion process to align with the forward diffusion process using its gradient.
+On the other hand, ReNoise~\cite{garibi2024renoise} improves reconstruction quality by using the backward Euler method (or the implicit Euler method) for inversion.